St. Petersburg Premises Liability Lawyer

 Every case is unique, but the central issue is whether the property owner knew or should have known about the dangerous condition and failed to fix it or warn visitors.

-- Invitees: Customers or guests who are invited onto a property for business purposes (like shoppers in a store).
-Owners owe invitees the highest duty of care, including inspecting the property regularly and fixing known hazards.
+- Invitees: Customers or guests invited onto a property for business purposes, such as shoppers in a store or diners in a restaurant.
+Owners owe invitees the highest duty of care, including regularly inspecting the property and correcting known hazards.

 - Licensees: Social guests visiting for personal reasons.
-Owners must warn them of known dangers but are not required to inspect for hidden hazards.
+Owners must warn them of known dangers but aren't required to inspect for hidden hazards.

 - Trespassers: Individuals who enter without permission.
-Generally, property owners owe little duty to trespassers, except not to intentionally harm them.
-However, under the attractive nuisance doctrine, owners may be held liable if a child trespasses due to something enticing, like an unfenced pool.
+Property owners generally owe little duty to trespassers, except not to intentionally cause harm.
+However, the attractive nuisance doctrine may impose liability when a child trespasses because of an enticing condition like an unfenced swimming pool.

 Compensation from a Premises Liability Claim

-- Lost wages – income lost while you are unable to work during recovery
+- Lost wages: Income lost while you're unable to work during recovery

-- Reduced earning capacity – if your injury limits your ability to work in the future
+- Reduced earning capacity: If your injury limits your ability to earn in the future

-- Wrongful death damages – if a loved one dies due to a property owner’s negligence, surviving family members may pursue funeral costs and loss of companionship
+- Wrongful death damages: If a loved one dies because of a property owner's negligence, surviving family members may pursue funeral costs and loss of companionship

 We'll Fight to Recover Compensation for All of Your Injuries